nathan-gs/nathan-gs.github.com/_posts/2024-01-13-ha-degree-days-with-occupancy.md

 ```
 {% endraw %}

-And the hours we are at home per day, for this we are using the [history_stats](https://www.home-assistant.io/integrations/history_stats/) integration.
+Let's calculate the hours we are at home per day, utilizing the [history_stats](https://www.home-assistant.io/integrations/history_stats/) integration, to create a sensor named `occupancy_anyone_home_daily`.
+The history_stats platform is employed here to calculate the total time the binary sensor has been in the `on` state within the specified time range, starting from midnight and ending at the current time.

 {% raw %}
 ```yaml